jonas-printzen/wxtris/BACKLOG.md

 # BACKLOG for WXTris

+## ON HOLD
+* Scores

 ## IN PROGRESS
-* Remove complete lines, and fall
+* Refactor all UI to App...

 ## BACKLOG
-* Unit-tests for Tetrix
+* End Of Game
 * Implement proper randomization
-* Scores / End Of Game
 * Center preview better

 ## DONE
+* Unit-tests for Tetrix
+* Remove complete lines, and fall
 * User actions
 * Pin and fall
 * Refactor Tetrix from Blocks (state/view)